 In a similar way that Vanya’s amnesia inadvertently makes it easier for her to tap into her queerness in a way that she never could have while living under her father’s control, Page described how Vanya’s new situation also leads her to gain a different and more nuanced relationship with her once-destructive powers.
 Even though Vanya has no idea how she’s able to do the things she can, she knows that it comes naturally to her, and she isn’t inclined to be fearful of that fact.

-Between the reemergence of Vanya’s powers and her relationship with Sissy, Page said the new season gave her the opportunity to deliver a much more complicated dynamic performance.
+Between the reemergence of Vanya’s powers and her relationship with Sissy, Page said the new season gave him the opportunity to deliver a much more complicated dynamic performance.

 “So this season’s very different because she’s more animated, present, and living her life,” Page said.
 “Whereas before she was extremely shut down, isolated, and obviously, deeply, deeply repressed.
 This is like a whole starting off point and an opportunity for someone to just feel and explore exactly who they are.”